Freshwater Turtles in the Corowa Region

 How to protect turtle nests from predation

-Nests of these species are generally close to water, but can be up to 1 km distant, often up higher along the riverbank or in a paddock.
-The female will dig a hole and lay anywhere between 5 and 30 eggs, although more typically 10-15.
+Nests of these species are generally close to water, but can be up to 1 km away, often up higher along the riverbank or in a paddock.
+The female will dig a hole and lay anywhere between 5 and 30 eggs, although more typically 10 to 15.
 The nests are hard to spot unless you witness the turtle laying or spy a fox hunting for eggs, digging in the ground.
 Generally, all that is obvious is a recently dug up small patch of dirt, in a grassed area.
 Over 90% of turtle nests are predated by foxes or other animals.
 You can help prevent this loss by protecting any nests you become aware of.
-To protect the nest you simply place a piece of mesh over it and peg it firmly down at the corners.
-Corowa District Landcare have nest protection kits available.
-Contact email - admin@corowalandcare.com.au.
+To protect the nest simply place a piece of mesh over it and peg it firmly down at the corners.
 For more information go to the Turtle Australia Website.

 Broad-shelled Turtle